Psychology with Business Psychology

 Is there any additional funding for the year abroad?
 You may be able to apply for funding; check with our Go abroad team.

 Do I have to pay tuition fees for the year abroad?
-Yes, you pay a substantially reduced fee, currently £1,385, which for UK students is covered by Student Finance.
+Yes, you’ll pay a substantially reduced fee.
+Fees for the current year (subject to changes) can be found on our tuition fees website.
 You don’t pay anything to the host uni.

 Will I still get my maintenance loan?
 Yes.